Kingofthe6String/Project_4/README.md

 **Instruments For Dummies** is a web application that allows users to post, categorize, and answer questions about musical instruments.
 It features a clean, interactive dashboard with dynamic categories, colorful question cards, and an intuitive interface for creating and viewing questions.
 User authentication provides personalized greetings and session management.

----

-**Instruments For Dummies** is a web application that allows users to post, categorize, and answer questions about musical instruments.
-It features a clean, interactive dashboard with dynamic categories, colorful question cards, and an intuitive interface for creating and viewing questions.
-User authentication provides personalized greetings and session management.

----

 ## Usage

 1. Register a new account or log in with an existing user.